 Understanding the Packaging Components

-Most supplements only use primary packaging—the bottle or pouch that contains the product itself.
+Most vitamins and supplements only use primary packaging—the bottle or pouch that contains the product itself.

 You might also need to consider different shipping materials and filler materials—especially if your brand is committed to sustainability or if you plan to ship directly to customers.